Best Products UK

 Fair

-The cheapest exercise bike on this list. £149 of folded-up cardio.
+The cheapest exercise bike on this list.
+Folded-up cardio at the lowest credible price tier.
 8 resistance levels, LCD, pulse sensors, and a build that'll survive light daily use.
-Coach magazine note it's 'the bike to buy if you're not sure you'll stick with it' — at this price the cost-per-month over a year is under £15.
+Coach magazine and other UK reviewers consistently describe it as the bike to buy if you're not sure you'll stick with home cardio — the cost-per-month over a year is genuinely low.
 Don't buy it as a serious training bike.
-Do buy it to test whether home cardio fits your routine before spending £549 on a JLL.
+Do buy it to test whether home cardio fits your routine before stepping up to a JLL.

 Why we love it